kevinsullivan/cs2120f22/README.md

 You now have a Lean development environment with a container provided volume holding a clone of your repository.
 You push to and pull from your fork from the container as you see fit.

+(*) Why?
+Some required Docker functions are not yet implemented for Docker running on Linux hosts.